carpcocolizo/carpcocolizo/README.md

 - 👋 Hi, I’m @carpcocolizo
 - 👀 I’m interested in learning code for web development.
-- 🌱 I’m currently learning Ruby (JS, HTML and CSS too).
+- 🌱 I’m currently learning JavaScript (Ruby, HTML and CSS too).
 - 💞️ I’m looking to collaborate on anything I can help.
 - 📫 How to reach me: germanvalente@yahoo.com is my personal email.